DogeisCut/osa-tank-editor/README.md

 ## Overview
 **osa-tank-editor** is a visual tool for creating and editing entities for [Open Source Arras](https://github.com/AE0hello/open-source-arras).
-It aims to simplify the process of building and adjusting tanks/entities, and offer a clean interface for server __arras.io__ private server developers!
+It aims to simplify the process of building and adjusting tanks/entities, and offers a clean interface for server __arras.io__ private server developers and contributors alike!

 ---